Blog Posts

 We, of course, will try to amend this as quickly and quietly as we can (unless, of course, the client was caught in the bad act beforehand).
 But it’s always best to avoid violations in the first place.

-Contact Hartley Lamas Et Al., Attorneys at Law
+Contact Hartley Law, APLC, Attorneys at Law

-Our team at Hartley Lamas Et.
+Our team at Hartley Law, APLC Et.
 Al. is faithful to provide comprehensive counsel to clients with family law needs.
 We want to help you in saving money in family law.
 If you are going through an adoption, child custody, divorce, or similar family law case, book a consultation with us today to discuss your legal options.

 Join Our Mailing List